Manaslu Circuit Trek

 Manaslu Circuit Trek Route was opened in 1992 with a limit of 400 trekkers, and from then on, the region remained restricted, welcoming only a fraction of trekkers every year compared to other famous trekking routes in Nepal like Everest Base Camp and Annapurna Base Camp.
 Solo trekking is not allowed, nor can you get the restricted area permit with the help of an independent guide.

-If you wish to join the Manaslu Circuit Trek in 2023 or 2024, we highly recommend you travel with a local and trusted trekking company like us.
+If you wish to join the Manaslu Circuit Trek in 2024 or 2025, we highly recommend you travel with a local and trusted travel and trekking company like us.
 You can join our fixed departures or trek privately with your group.
-For more information, kindly contact us.
+For more information, kindly get in touch with us via email, social media, or phone calls, as provided in our contact information.

 In Sama Gaon, you will have the option to hike to Pung Gyen Gompa (3,980 m/13,058 ft), Manaslu Base Camp (4,800 m/15,748 ft), and Birendra Lake (3,691 m/12,110 ft).
 Likewise, from Samdo, you can hike to Rui La (4,998 m/16,398 ft), a traditional Nepal-Tibet trade route.
 On the way, you will come across many other ancient monasteries, stupas, chortens, prayer wheels, and mani walls.
 And share the trail with villagers and yak caravans.